 A CatScan confirmed our worst fears–a condition called ‘IVDD’ & what appears to be a herniated disc(s).
 The condition can require immediate surgery to prevent permanent and complete paralysis to the lower legs.
 On July 6th Oslo went in for this emergency procedure, under the skillful hands of Dr. Nick Sharp of Canada West Veterinary Specialists.
 The surgery was a success, but it took Oslo another 3 months and many physiotherapy appointments to regain the ability to walk independently & control his bladder & bowels.
 Taking care of him in the first months following surgery was a full time job & a very emotionally & physically exhausting labour of love.

-He is now 5+ years post-surgery and is doing very well.
-Though he does retain some weakness & wobbliness in his rear legs, most people who meet him now would never suspect that he was once essentially paralyzed and had 27 staples up his back!
+He is now 7+ years post-surgery and is doing very well.
+In the first few years following surgery he had no issues at all, but as time has progressed he has developed increased weakness and wobbliness.
+He is still able to run, walk, and play just fine though.
+Most people who meet him now would never suspect that he was once essentially paralyzed and had 27 staples up his back!

 Whether you have been following this blog from Day 1 or whether you are just tuning in now, I hope that you find these pages informative.
 Some posts are sad and stressful, some are joyous and celebratory.
 Please share this blog with anyone you know with a French Bulldog so that they too can familiarize themselves with IVDD.
 There is no cure for IVDD, however knowledge of it can lead to adequate prevention.. which can, quite literally, save lives.
 Thank you.